 The library accepts gift materials according to the same collection guidelines as purchased materials.
 Books that do not meet the collection development guidelines will be disposed of as the library sees fit, either through discard, book sale or donation.

 Periodically, reference librarians will evaluate the collection to identify materials for withdrawal.
 The same guidelines apply to the existing collection as to new purchases, and materials that no longer meet the collection policy will be removed from the shelf.
 For example, materials that are outdated, damaged, seldom circulated, or contain inaccurate information will be removed.
-Faculty members will be consulted when materials in their disciplines are being considered for withdrawal.
+Faculty members may be consulted when materials in their disciplines are being considered for withdrawal.

-Damaged or missing materials are not automatically replaced, but are subject to a reorder review process.
+Damaged or missing materials are not automatically replaced but are subject to a reorder review process.
 If the item still meets the collection development policy, the original book or a new edition will be ordered, if available.